(Original post updated 8/18/22 to reflect continuation through December 2023 and 11/28/22 to reflect Board of Directors amendment)

 Due to the extreme inflation rate and rise in gas prices seen this year, competing in and producing horse shows has become more expensive than ever before.
-To try and ease the burden on its members, the APHA Board of Directors has suspended the following show rules through December 2022, at which time they will again be reevaluated.
+To ease the burden on its members, the APHA Board of Directors has suspended the following show rules through December 2023 (updated 8/11/22), at which time they will again be reevaluated.
 These rule suspensions will allow shows to hire judges in closer proximity to their shows and develop a more time efficient class schedule to reduce the number of show days for an event.

 Temporary Judge Rule Suspensions:

 - Judges may judge the same show that they judged in 2021, 2022 and 2023.
 Rule JU-000.D.3.